NWChemEx/TAMM/README.md

 ```

 - Modify any toolchain file in ${TAMM_ROOT}/dependencies/cmake/toolchains to
  adjust BLAS_INCLUDE_PATH, NWCHEM_TOP.
-Optionally adjust TAMM_PROC_COUNT, EIGEN3_INSTALL_PATH,
+Optionally adjust TAMM_PROC_COUNT,
  LIBINT_INSTALL_PATH & ANTLR_CPPRUNTIME_PATH.
-Eigen3, Libint, ANTLR and googletest will be
+Libint, ANTLR and googletest will be
  built if they do not exist.
+Eigen3 will be built by default.

 ```